GCTC-NTGC/TalentCloud/README.md

 ## Running the Talent Cloud server with Docker on a Windows machine:
 1. Install Docker for Windows

-A) Check your evironment variables for any Docker Toolboxor or previous Docker installaion version remnants and clear them.
+A) Check your environment variables for any Docker Toolbox or previous Docker installation version remnants and clear them.

 Go to Control Panel\All Control Panel Items\System Then click Advanced system settings, In System Properties, Go to Advanced Tab and Click Environment Variables.
 Delete all DOCKER_* from System/User variables.